Metabolism-of-Islands/metabolism-of-islands-platform/README.md

 # Overview

-This repository contains the source code of [Metabolism of Cities](https://metabolismofcities.org/).
+This repository contains the source code of [Metabolism of Islands](https://metabolismofislands.org/).
 The following technologies are used:

-- Django 4
+- Django
-- Python 3
+- Python
 - PostgreSQL
 - PostGIS
 - Docker

 In order to meaningfully contribute to this project (or clone it and use it for your own purposes), you should ideally be comfortable with (or willing to learn about) the aforementioned technologies.
 You can make a meaningful contribution if you know either about python/Django, or about HTML/CSS/Javascript (allowing you to contribute with back-end or front-end programming, respectively).

-The tech work on Metabolism of Cities has so far be done by a small number of people.
+The tech work on Metabolism of Islands has so far be done by a small number of people.
 However, we are very keen to get others involved.
 Due to the nature of the work, it would be ideal if you have a background both in urban metabolism/industrial ecology, and in web development.
 If you are not very familiar with our topic matter, but you are a keen programmer and willing to learn and spend time on this project, then we are happy to assist you in that journey.

-We don't manage tasks through github, but instead have an online forum and [task list](https://metabolismofcities.org/tasks/?type=9&status=open_unassigned&priority=&project=&tag=) integrated on our website.
-If you are thinking of contributing, please open a new [forum thread](https://metabolismofcities.org/forum/) and let us know what you have in mind.

 # Getting started